aretext/aretext/CONTRIBUTING.md

 3. Fix any failures reported by the continuous integration build.

 4. A maintainer will review your code as soon as possible.
-We are always busy, so please be patient with us :)
+We are always busy, so please be patient with us.

 5. Make any requested changes by updating the branch in your fork.
 Use [`git rebase`](https://git-rebase.io/) to squash commits into a small number of logical, self-contained changes.